A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Review of Cognitive Biases

 On the other hand, such a bias can also be implemented as a bias into rule learning algorithms.
 Often, in particular in cases where many candidate conditions are available, such as datasets with features derived from the semantic web \citep{Ristoski2016}, the same information can be encoded in rules that use different sets of conditions.
 For example, \citet{gabriel2014learning} proposed an algorithm that gives preference to selecting conditions that are semantically coherent.
 A similar technique could be used for realizing a preference for attributes that are easier to recall for human analysts.

-\paragraph{Debiasing techniques} Several studies have found that people use ease of recollection in judgment only when they cannot attribute it to a source that should not influence their judgment \citep{schwarz2004metacognitive}.
-Alerting an analyst to the reason why instances matching the conditions in the rule under consideration are easily recalled should therefore reduce the impact of the availability heuristic as long as the reason is deemed irrelevant to the task at hand.
+\paragraph{Debiasing techniques} Several studies have found that people use the ease of recollection in judgment only when they cannot attribute it to an irrelevant cause \citep{schwarz2004metacognitive}.
+Alerting an analyst to the reason why instances matching the conditions in the rule under consideration are easily recalled should, therefore, reduce the impact of the availability heuristic as long as the reason is deemed irrelevant to the task at hand.